Twentysix26/Red-Docs/red/red_install_raspbian.md

 ```

 ### Final notes.
 Congratulations!
-You have (If you have done it right) successfully installed Red.
+You should now have successfully installed Red.
-In the following chapter we will share some final notes that you will need to know to get the most out of Red
+Consult the [Getting started](/Red-Docs/red_getting_started/) page for a practical guide on familiarizing yourself with Red.

 #### audio
 To use audio you need to toggle the player to use Avconv.
 To do this you can use the following command in your Discord server. ``audioset player``

-# *OLD* Installing with a script (**Rasbian Jessie**)
+# Easy installation (**Raspbian Jessie**)
-{% include callout.html content="**Important information**: This will only work on **Raspbian Jessie.** Running this script on Rasbian Stretch will break your installation" type="info" %}
+{% include callout.html content="**Important information**: This will only work on **Raspbian Jessie.** Running this script on Raspbian Stretch will break your installation" type="info" %}
 For ease of access and installing.
 You can use the following ``.sh`` script to install all the pre-requirements.